MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 To see which data center you're connecting to, do the following steps:

-1. In the [Cloud App Security portal](https://portal.cloudappsecurity.com/), select the **question mark icon** in the menu bar.
+1. In the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), select the **question mark icon** in the menu bar.
 Then, select **About**.

     ![click About.](media/about-menu.png)

-2. In the Cloud App Security version screen, you can see the region and the data center.
+2. In the Defender for Cloud Apps version screen, you can see the region and the data center.

     ![View your data center.](media/data-center.png)

 ## Portal access

-For access to the Cloud App Security portal, add **outbound port 443** for the following IP addresses and DNS names to your firewall's allowlist:
+For access to the Defender for Cloud Apps portal, add **outbound port 443** for the following IP addresses and DNS names to your firewall's allowlist:

 ```ini
 portal.cloudappsecurity.com